- About Us

 Internet of Things (IoT)

 This workgroup released a Version 1.0 Framework in February 2013 and published an updated, Version 2.0 Framework in 2016.
 The group continues to address the secure payments landscape.
-The group will publish a white paper on cloud based PMS, update all HTNG payment documents and offer strategies to avoid the use of PAN as a record identifier.
+The group will publish a white paper on cloud-based PMS, update all HTNG payment documents and offer strategies to avoid the use of PAN as a record identifier.

 Enterprise Time Keeping

-Develop a solution to standardize timkeeping records to be able to compare against sales and revenue data from the point-of-sale.
+Develop a solution to standardize timekeeping records to be able to compare against sales and revenue data from the point-of-sale.
 This would also allow for player tracking systems to be able to view trends, labor costs and productivity.